victorzottmann/sound-level-calculator/README.md

 <img src="images/screenshots/eyring-equation.png" alt="eyring-equation" style="zoom: 33%;" />

-Where:
+Where:<br>
-		    V is the volume of the room
+ V is the volume of the room<br>
-			S is the total surface area
+S is the total surface area<br>
 a is the average absorption coefficient

 ---